Chapter 2 RStudio Projects

 You’re probably eager to start coding, but an equally important aspect is understanding the structure of your work.
 Knowing how to organize the files needed for your analysis and how to access them quickly is critical.
 Learning this early on will save you plenty of time and heartache down the line.
 So let’s hold off on coding and consider where we’re working on your computer.

 Because we believe in it so much, we’ll say it up top: Always work inside an RStudio Project, and use a unique project for each lab/experiment.
+An RStudio Project defines a folder (called a working directory) where all relevant files and information are held.
+This simplifies coding significantly as you can simply indicate a file name in your code to access it without the full file path information.

 2.1 Uploading Files to RStudio server on JupyterHub